Own-Data-Privateer/hoardy-adb/README.md

 # What is `hoardy-adb`?

-`hoardy-mail` is a tool that can help you to:
+`hoardy-adb` is a tool that can help you to:

 - list contents of Android Backup files (`backup.ab`, `*.ab` and `*.adb` files produced by `adb backup`, `bmgr`, and similar tools),
 - strip encryption and compression from Android Backup files (so that you could re-compress them with something better for long-term storage),